elazar rosa - class of 2014

 “My mother was almost inhumanly generous and resilient in the face of more hardships than can be shared with limited words.
 Due to many health and other challenges that she overcame throughout her life, she was highly knowledgeable of the health field and natural healing—despite lacking formal certification.
 She was incredibly generous with this gift: always freely helping, offering advice, or being encouraging when possible.
 Though she came and left this earth with humble means, she lived her life with an air of gratitude and honest conviction—a life that she and those who love her could be proud of—akin to the words of her favorite poem by Emily Dickens: “If I can stop one heart from breaking, I shall not live in vain…”

-For anyone wishing to support Rosa’s children and as they continue their education studies during this difficult time, you can learn more at the following donation page.
 A compilation of condolences and memories from MiraCosta faculty/staff who knew Ms. Rosa, is planned, to be posted at a later date.